amis-erc20/amisdex/trading-rules.md

 We've done our best to keep gas usage of our smart contract as low as possible.
 It can still use a lot of gas if you place an order that matches a large number of resting orders on the book.

-For example, if the book contains a hundred different open orders to sell 1 UBI token each @ 2.0, and you place an order to buy 100 UBI @ 2.0, your order will match those other 100 orders - that's 101 clients who need to be paid.
+For example, if the book contains a hundred different open orders to sell 1 KIWI token each @ 2.0, and you place an order to buy 100 KIWI @ 2.0, your order will match those other 100 orders - that's 101 clients who need to be paid.

 To let you stay in control of gas costs (and avoid running out of gas), we limit the number of matches allowed when placing a new order (there's no limit for orders already in the book).
 It works like this:
 - For Immediate or Cancel orders, the remaining unfilled portion of the order is cancelled if the limit is reached;